-If you want to know how global financial markets are performing, what do you do?
-It’s too difficult to monitor each investment within every market – there are over 2,600 companies listed on the main market of the London Stock Exchange alone.
+It’s too difficult to monitor each investment within every market – there are over 1,000 different companies listed on the main market of the London Stock Exchange alone.
 Luckily, investors can judge sentiment through the eye of an index.

 An index is essentially a list of investments selected to represent a sector or region.
-By looking at the performance of an index, investors can assess the health of a market and make important investment decisions.
+By looking at the performance of an index, investors can assess the health of a market and use it to inform important investment decisions.
 Indices are also used as key benchmarks to compare investment performance.

 The history of the index